AP source: Heat, Herro agree on 4-year, $130 million deal - WHIZ News

 “Tyler was ignitable for this team,” Heat coach Erik Spoelstra said when the award was announced.
 “He was that way all season.”

 Herro grew up in Wisconsin and played one year at Kentucky before getting drafted by Miami.
 He is entering his fourth season and could have gotten an extension for as much as five years and about $188 million.
-The deal begins with the 2023-24 season.
+The new deal kicks in at the start of 2023-24 season.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports